yochaigal/cairn/wip/backgrounds/mountebank.md

 # Mountebank

 > Wits are your sharpest weapon, a facade the strongest shield.
-But when you lose, you lose badly.
+But when you do lose, you lose badly.

 ## What do you call yourself?